 Surface Size

 60” wide fits a single ultrawide monitor or dual 27” monitors comfortably.
 63-70” gives you more room for a second monitor arm, speakers, or just breathing space.
-Depth matters too — 27-28” is functional, but 30-32” gives better positioning for a monitor arm and avoids the monitor being too close.
+Depth matters too — 27-28” is functional, but 30-32” gives better positioning for a monitor arm and avoids the monitor being too close to your face.

 Cable Management